rcls/stellatron/solids/stellatron.md

 I set Cura horizontal expansion to 0.1mm and hole horizontal expansion to -0.2mm to remove some internal artifacts.

-Use the same radius as 26 for matching objects.
-Piece 11 gives a stand which will height match 23 at corresponding size.
+Use the same radius as Crennell 26 for matching objects.
+Piece 11 gives a stand which will height match Crennell 23 at corresponding size.

 23 – Sixth stellation – Excavated Dodecahedron plus Spikes
 ----------------------------------------------------------

 Prints as two pieces.
-For a matching pair, print with the dodecahedral part the same size as 26 (needs radius ratio r7/r6).
+For a matching pair, print with the dodecahedral part the same size as Crennell 26 (needs radius ratio r7/r6).

 26 – Excavated Dodecahedron
 ---------------------------